RobTillaart/UUID/README.md

 Serial.println(uuid);
 ```

-Note: there is a knwon compile warning on AVR on this.
+Note: there is a known compile warning on AVR on this.

 #### Performance